xiashtra/cactbot/docs/LogGuide.md

 This line represents the players currently in the party, and is sent whenever the party makeup changes.

+This data is not necessarily sorted in the same order as the in-game party UI.

 <!-- AUTO-GENERATED-CONTENT:START (logLines:type=PartyList&lang=en-US) -->

 #### Structure